Euro. Pixabay image.

 (click image to expand)

-A definition of Enlarged Europe and vehicle sales can be found here: Enlarged Europe and vehicle sales.
+A definition of Stellantis’ Enlarged Europe and new vehicle sales can be found here: Enlarged Europe and vehicle sales.

-Before 2022, Stellantis’ retail volume in Enlarged Europe was much higher.
-For example, the estimated vehicle sales in 2019 exceeded 4 million units, and roughly 3 million vehicles were sold in 2020.
+Stellantis used to deliver more than 4.0 million vehicles in Enlarged Europe.
+For example, the estimated vehicle sales in 2019 exceeded 4 million units, and roughly 3 million vehicles were sold in 2020 and 2021, respectively.

 Stellantis-vehicle-sales-in-Europe-30